harsht05/Twitter-Complaint-Sentiment-Analysis/README.md

 ## Deployment
 A basic responsive Flask App which is designed using HTML,CSS, basic JavaScript and Python\
 Used ChartJS for better visualisation of Data\
-Used TextBlob for getting the sentiment of a user input tweet and visualising the percentage using ChartJS depoyed using Heroku
+Used TextBlob for getting the sentiment of a user input tweet and visualising the percentage using ChartJS\
+Depoyed using Heroku

 Link : https://twitter-sentiment-analysis-znv.herokuapp.com/